 - Scrotum: A loose, pouch-like sack of skin that hangs behind the penis, containing the testes.
 It carries and supports testes.

 - Epididymis: Located at the back of the testis and connects it to the vas deferens.
-It functions to store and carry sperm.
+This is where the sperm fully matures and becomes motile, and it functions to store and carry sperm.

 - Testis: The location for testosterone production.
 The coiled collection of tubes within the testes are the seminiferous tubules.
 Within these tubules, spermatogenesis takes place.